 - Easy to use.

-- The project comes with examples of a publisher and a subscriber, an example of how eProsima Micro XRCE-DDS is deployed into a stage and an interactive demo that can be used with the ShapesDemo with the purpose of understanding the DDS-XRCE protocol and making tests.
+- The project comes with examples of a publisher and a subscriber, an example of how eProsima Micro XRCE-DDS is deployed into a stage and an interactive demo that can be used with the ShapesDemo, to understand the DDS-XRCE protocol and make tests.
 The client API is thoroughly explained, and a guided example of how to create your client application is distributed as part of the documentation.

 - Implementation of the DDS-XRCE standard.

 - DDS-XRCE is a standard communication protocol of OMG consortium focused on communicating eXtremely Resource Constrained Environments with the DDS world.

 - eProsima Micro XRCE-DDS supports both, best effort for fast and light communication and reliable when the communication reliability is needed.